Progressive Growing of Video Tokenizers for Temporally Compact Latent Spaces: Conclusion and Limitations

-\textbf{Efficiency.} Using a more compact latent space allows DiT to operate with fewer tokens, significantly reducing GPU memory and processing time.
-In a fixed frame length scenario (68 frames, ~2.8 seconds at 24 fps), DiT with \fourx compression generates 20 latents at 0.99s per timestep, while \eightx compression reduces this to 12 latents at 0.58s (1.7× speedup).
-With \sixteenx compression, only 8 latents are needed, achieving 0.39s per timestep (2.5× speedup).
-In a fixed token budget of 40 latent frames, the \fourx model generates a 136-frame video (~5.6s), whereas the \sixteenx model produces 340 frames (~14.1s), a 2.5× increase in video length.
+\textbf{Efficiency.} Using a compact latent space allows DiT to operate with fewer tokens, significantly reducing GPU memory and time.
+In a fixed frame length case (68 frames, $\sim$2.8s at 24 fps), DiT with \fourx compression generates 20 latents at 0.99s/timestep, while \eightx compression reduces this to 12 latents at 0.58s (1.7$\times$ speedup).
+With \sixteenx, only 8 latents are needed, achieving 0.39s/timestep (2.5$\times$).
+In a fixed token budget of 40 latent frames, the \fourx model generates a 136-frame video (~5.6s), whereas the \sixteenx model produces 340 frames (~14.1s), a 2.5$\times$ increase in video length.